abinit/abipy_book/abipy_book/lumabi/theory/lesson_theory.md

 ---

 # Theory
 This chapter presents the theoretical formalism behind the computation of the luminescence properties of point defects in solids.
 It starts with a section dedicated solely to the theory of luminescence, showing how Fermi's golden rule is approximated to obtain a tractable way of computing the luminescence lineshape, following either an effective phonon mode model or a multi-phonon mode model.
 Then, the computational methodology used to obtain the parameters entering the lineshape equation is presented.
-Finally, subtleties regarding the increase of the phonon supercell size are discussed.
+Subtleties regarding the increase of the phonon supercell size thanks to the use of the forces instead of displacements are discussed.
+Finally, the IFCs embedding approach, that allows to compute the phonon modes of a defect system in large supercells, is presented.

 ## From the Fermi's Golden rule to the luminescence lineshape
 Following Fermi's golden rule, the absolute luminescence intensity $I(\hbar\omega)$ (number of photons per unit time per unit energy) associated to one emitting center with two states e and g, is expressed as a function of the photon energy $\hbar\omega$ as